-In recent years, there have been different approaches to investigate the global convergence for machine learning optimization.
+In recent years, there have been different approaches to investigate the global convergence for machine 70 learning optimization.
 This includes a popular line of research that studies some specific neural networks and utilizes their architectures.
-The most early works show the global convergence of Gradient Descent (GD) for simple linear networks and two-layer networks [Brutzkus et al., 2018, Soudry et al., 2018, Arora et al., 2019, Du et al., 2019b].
+The most early works show the global convergence of 72 Gradient Descent (GD) for simple linear networks and two-layer networks [Brutzkus et al., 2018, 73 Soudry et al., 2018, Arora et al., 2019, Du et al., 2019b].
 These results are further extended to deep learning architectures [Allen-Zhu et al., 2019, Du et al., 2019a, Zou and Gu, 2019].
-This line of research continues with Stochastic Gradient Descent (SGD) algorithm, which proves the global convergence of SGD for deep neural networks for some probability depending on the initialization process and the number of input data [Brutzkus et al., 2018, Allen-Zhu et al., 2019, Zou et al., 2019, Kallen-Zhu et al., 2019, Kallen-Zhu et al., 2019, Cou et al., 2019, Kallen-Zhu et a
+This line of research continues with Stochastic Gradient Descent (SGD) algorithm, which proves the global convergence of SGD for deep neural networks for some probability depending on the initialization process and the number of input data [Brutzkus et al., 2018, Allen-Zhu et al., 2019, Zou et al., 2018, Zou and Gu, 2019].
+The common theme that appeared in most of these references is the overparameterized setting, which means that the number of parameters in the network are excessively large [Brutzkus et al., 2018, Soudry et al., 2018, Allen-Zhu et al., 2019, Du et al., 2019a, Zou and Gu, 2019].
+This fact is closely related to our setting, and we will discuss it throughout our paper.

-&lt;sup>2The computational complexity is the number of (individual) gradient computations needed to reach an $\hat{\varepsilon}$ -accurate stationary point (i.e. a point $\hat{w} \in \mathbb{R}^d$ that satisfies $\|\nabla F(\hat{w})\|^2 \leq \hat{\varepsilon}$ .)
+1The computational complexity is the number of (individual) gradient computations needed to reach an $\hat{\varepsilon}$ -accurate stationary point (i.e. a point $\hat{w} \in \mathbb{R}^d$ that satisfies $\|\nabla F(\hat{w})\|^2 \leq \hat{\varepsilon}$.)